Glossary

 The time a passenger spends in transit will be less than 24 hours.

-A country whose citizens do not have to apply for a visa before passing through New Zealand as a transit passenger.
+A country or territory whose citizens do not have to apply for a visa before passing through New Zealand as a transit passenger.
 Travellers must request a New Zealand Electronic Travel Authority (NZeTA).

 Travel conditions